PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 This document has been written to provide the functional specification of a Moonshot Project named Kritical Hit.
 In fact, the Moonshot Project is a final evaluation imposed by the ALGOSUP school to create our own unique and professional project through the whole scolarity and to validate our Master level in Software development.

 ### 1.2 Context
-Video games have always been a huge domain in the entertainment industry, generating nowadays around 180 billions of american dollars.
-Indeed, the market is still in constant evolution due to the improvement of video game hardwares and softwares, especially thanks to the rise of the game engines.
-While they are also used in other varieties of industries, they brought an innovative approach to create more sophisticated games due to the complexity of the most modern iterations.
+Video games have long been a cornerstone of the entertainment industry, generating approximately $180 billion annually.
+The market continues to evolve rapidly, driven by advancements in both hardware and software—particularly through the rise of powerful game engines.
+While these engines are also utilized across various industries, they have revolutionized game development by enabling the creation of more complex and sophisticated interactive experiences.

-However, the development of a video game has always been a long and minutious task for many software engineers.
-Due to the development of the new technologies and the evolution of the general audience tastes, video games need to reach a good level of performance and quality to be appealing and marketable.
+Despite these innovations, developing a video game remains a time-consuming and detail-oriented task for software engineers.
+With the rise of new technologies and changing audience expectations, modern games are expected to meet high standards in performance, quality, and depth to remain competitive and marketable.

-As an instance, the role-playing represent a unique genre in the video game industry that is greatly loved by players.
-Though, this genre require several features to be taken into account, notably the battle system that represent the charm of RPGs and draw diverse players.
-That's why game design softwares are used to build them up.

-The problem is that these kinds of software, despite the freedom they provide, either have limited resources or doesn't look appealing enough for new gamemakers.
-Furthermore, installing plugins to improve these "helpful" tools would be too time consuming for amateurs and game designers.
+Among all genres, role-playing games (RPGs) hold a special place in the industry.
+They offer immersive storytelling, rich character progression, and strategic battle systems that attract a wide and loyal audience.

+A prime example is the Pokémon franchise, which exemplifies the global appeal and commercial success of RPGs.
+As of 2023, Pokémon is the highest-grossing entertainment media franchise in the world, having earned over 150 billion dollars in total revenue.
+This includes 30 billion dollars from video games alone and over 100 billion dollars from licensed merchandise.
+The core games in the Pokémon series follow a classic RPG structure, where players assume the role of a customizable trainer who captures, trains, and battles Pokémon with the ultimate goal of becoming the Pokémon Champion.

+Building such RPGs often requires dedicated game design tools, particularly for crafting engaging battle mechanics and managing complex character systems.
+However, current game design software tools often fall short—they may either lack essential resources or present interfaces that are not welcoming to new developers.
+Moreover, extending their functionality by adding plugins can be too time-consuming or technically demanding for amateurs or solo designers.

+This highlights a critical gap in the tools available for designing high-quality RPG systems, especially for developers inspired by franchises like Pokémon but lacking the means or technical expertise to implement similarly rich gameplay experiences.

 ### 1.3 RPG Domain